Automattic/wp-calypso/client/blocks/reader-full-post/README.md

 ### Referral

-The referral object can be used to link the full post view to it's source card in a reader stream.
+The referral object can be used to link the full post view to its source card in a reader stream.
 The current usage is to link discover pick cards to the full post view.